Skip to content

 At the heart of the University’s £28million health campus sits the award winning Allam Medical Building, home to Hull York Medical School in Hull.
 Officially opened by Queen Elizabeth II, the building is an aspirational teaching and learning environment where you will interact with other healthcare professionals in training, including nursing, physician associate and midwifery students.

-The University has also had a huge investment in the Brynmor Jones Library, the Middleton Hall – hosting theatre productions, conferences and cinema screenings – and brand new £16million sports facilities.
-It’s also home to the award-winning on-campus nightclub, Asylum.
+The University has also had a huge investment in the Brynmor Jones Library, Middleton Hall – host to theatre productions, conferences and cinema screenings – and £16 million sports facilities.
+It’s also home to the on-campus nightclub and gig venue, Asylum, which has welcomed shows by acts from Self Esteem to Swiftogeddon.

 Discover student life on the University of Hull website